EU fails to set target date for joint insurance of bank deposits

 In a meeting in Luxembourg meant to decide on the next steps, ministers clashed on what measures to take first.
 They did commit to making progress on a European deposit insurance scheme (EDIS) but set no date for when this should happen.

-The banking union plan was drawn up in 2012 in the wake of the euro zone sovereign debt crisis and the 2007-08 global financial crisis that forced euro zone countries to spend billions of euros to prop up their failing banks.
+In 2012, a plan was drawn up in the wake of the euro zone sovereign debt crisis and the 2007-08 global financial crisis that forced euro zone countries to spend billions of euros to prop up their failing banks.

 After agreeing on a common supervision plan for euro zone lenders and a joint privately funded scheme to wind down ailing banks, the 19 countries of the single-currency bloc have lost momentum and have been stuck in talks on how to set up the insurance scheme to better protect savers, the third and last pillar of the plan.